Free Agent Signings | Taiwan News

 NEW YORK (6) — Signed Jose Lobaton, c, Washington, to a minor league contract ($1.25 million); signed Anthony Swarzak, rhp, Milwaukee, to a $14 million, two-year contract; signed Jay Bruce, of, Cleveland, to a $39 million, three-year contract; re-signed Jose Reyes, inf, to a $2 million, one-year contract; signed Todd Frazier, 3b, New York Yankees, to a $17 million, two-year contract; signed Jason Vargas, lhp, Kansas City, to a $16 million, two-year contract.

-PHILADELPHIA (6) — Signed Tommy Hunter, rhp, Tampa Bay, to an $18 million, two-year contract; signed Pat Neshek, rhp, Colorado, to a $16.25 million, two-year contract; signed Carlos Santana, 1b, Cleveland, to a $60 million, three-year contract; signed Adam Rosales, inf, Arizona, to a minor league contract ($1.75 million); signed Ryan Flaherty, 2b, Baltimore, to a minor league contract ($1.9 million); signed Fernando Abad, lhp, Boston, to a minor league contract ($2.5 million).
+PHILADELPHIA (7) — Signed Tommy Hunter, rhp, Tampa Bay, to an $18 million, two-year contract; signed Pat Neshek, rhp, Colorado, to a $16.25 million, two-year contract; signed Carlos Santana, 1b, Cleveland, to a $60 million, three-year contract; signed Adam Rosales, inf, Arizona, to a minor league contract ($1.75 million); signed Ryan Flaherty, 2b, Baltimore, to a minor league contract ($1.9 million); signed Fernando Abad, lhp, Boston, to a minor league contract ($2.5 million); signed Jake Arrieta, rhp, Chicago Cubs, to a $75 million, three-year contract.

 PITTSBURGH (1) — Signed Daniel Nava, of, Philadelphia, to a minor league contract ($1.5 million).